 PIRATE BUG SPRAY FOR THE HOUSE

-For any garden plants where you find them, the use of the organic MULTIPURPOSE INSECT KILLER is the way to go.
+For gardens where you’re growing vegetables or fruit, use organic MULTIPURPOSE INSECT KILLER.
 It’s approved for organic gardening so it’s safe to use on any plant that will produce an edible crop.
-Keep in mind this formulation does not provide any length of residual so that means within one day of treating, it will effectively be gone.
+Keep in mind this formulation does not provide any length of residual so that means within a few days of treating, it will effectively be gone.
 Of course, this is why it’s so good for use on fruit and vegetable bearing plants but the down side is obvious; pests can re-infest easily so be prepared to treat more frequently if you go with the organic option.

 Treatments can be done with any good PUMP SPRAYER and there is no need to treat the soil so really, there should be no hazard to you or the family when the applications are done properly.